 Try using a timer on your phone to do a task.
 Start small and put your phone on airplane mode to remove distractions.
 Start with just 5 minutes and build over time.
 You'll build momentum over time.

-- How do you keep from getting overwhelmed?
+- How do you stay consistent?

-- Why do you write a to-do list?
+- What do you for a to do list?

 - How much detail do you put into the to-do list?
 How much time do you take to fill it?

 - When you write your to-do list, are you combining your professional tasks with personal ones?
 Or do you make two separate lists?

 - How do you decide when you want to remove a thing on your to-do list?
 That always feels weird.